 Operating from a non denominational Christian world view, GECO respects the diversity found among the Christian faith.
 While some, but not all curriculum presented at GECO is written from a Biblical view, the personal religious practices of the families at GECO are not part of the formal curriculum.
 GECO holds a biblically affirmative policy while remaining non denominational at the core.

 What does it take to join?
 GECO By-Laws require member applicants to be actively home educating at least one student in grades 7-12.
 As members with junior high or high school students enrolled, families are welcome to enroll younger children to participate in age related activity.
 Families with children younger than 7th grade level should wait to apply for membership until their student reaches the eligible age.

 The organization relies solely on volunteer service.
 Without active participation by all members, GECO would not be the success it is today.
 Membership is available in 2 tiers, associate and regular.
 Associate members are not required to fulfill any obligation or duty but pay a higher enrollment fee plus per class fees and books.
 Regular members are required to fulfill various obligations including but not limited to teaching, clean up, grading, etc. Regular members receive a reduced enrollment rate.
 Books, lab fees, art fees, and other fees may apply.
 The number of obligations and fees vary from year to year, as determined by the GECO Board, and is often dependent upon enrollment and needs of the organization.
-Membership applications may be made from February 1 - June 30 of the year for the coming fall.
-No mid year enrollments are accepted.
+No mid-year enrollments are accepted.